Your cookie preferences

 Virgin Media price rises

 Unfortunately, Virgin Media has started to increase its customers' prices by a set amount each year, even if you're mid-contract.
-They're tied to the Retail Price Index (RPI) figure announced every February, and they come into effect every April.
+Recently. they've been tied to the Retail Price Index (RPI) figure announced every February, and they come into effect every April.
+The 2024 price increase was 8.8%, as the RPI rate was 4.9% and Virgin added an extra 3.9% on top.

-Given that these price increases are included in Virgin Media's terms and conditions, I'm not able to leave my contract early for free either.
+Given that these price increases are included in Virgin Media's terms and conditions, I'm not able to leave my contract early for free.
 But despite the hefty increase, I'm not sure I would because I enjoy the speed benefits I get from being an O2 customer.

 Learn more about mid-contract price increases for broadband tariffs.